lukexor/pix-engine/README.md

 ## Usage

-In order to use the PixEngine, you need to implement the `State` interface on your application struct.
-There are three methods, only one of which is required:
+In order to use the `PixEngine`, you need to implement the `AppState` interface on your application struct.
+There are several methods, only one of which is
+required:

 * on_start - Setup functionality when the application begins.
 * on_stop - Teardown functionality for when the application is closed.